KaiserWerk/goauth2/README.md

 the old refresh token and replace it with the new refresh token.
 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client.
-If a new refresh token is issued, the refresh token scope MUST be identical to that of the refresh token included by the client in the request.
+If a new refresh token is issued, the refresh token scope MUST be identical to that of the refresh token included by the client in the initial request.

     +--------+                      +--------------+
     |        |                      |              |